cure-lab/SCINet/README.md

 ```
 @article{liu2021SCINet,
   title={Time Series is a Special Sequence: Forecasting with Sample Convolution and Interaction},
-  author={Liu, Minhao and Zeng, Ailing and Lai, Qiuxia and Xu, Qiang},
+  author={Liu, Minhao and Zeng, Ailing and Xu, Zhijian and Lai, Qiuxia and Xu, Qiang},
   journal={arXiv preprint arXiv:2106.09305},
   year={2021}
 }